Skip to main content

 As the years pass, more accounts may be added to your financial portfolio.
 Be sure you’re familiar with where they’re located and their worth.
 It is important to keep record and let someone trusted know how to find financial information.

-Work with your spouse to understand what he/she is responsible for and have them teach you (and vice versa)
+Work with your partner to understand what they are responsible for and have them teach you (and vice versa)

 Perhaps you pay the monthly bills but your partner takes care of the expenses that typically come up once a year, such as car insurance.
 Make sure you know the amount that’s due and when.